AaronOwensSE/AaronOwensSE/README.md

 ### Skills Improved

-This project would be an excellent opportunity to explore the Java / Spring Boot backend stack, learn a new authentication scheme, and iterate upon my experience with RESTful API design and role-based access control.
+This project would be an excellent opportunity to explore the Java / Spring Boot backend stack, learn a new authentication scheme, and iterate upon my experience with RESTful API design, database schema design, and role-based access control.

 # Reading List